OpenSDP/college-going-toolkit-r/questions.md

 have these as standalone image files in an organized way?
 If so, I could include them fairly easily in the text.
 If not, I could snapshot them out of the PDF and include them, but this would be more labor intensive.

+- In the TOC for the version I sent you the step names appear but the way they are written in the original text they clearly were not designed for a TOC (they have those funny variable_names_that_go_on_and_on).
+Should we modify the step language to be more TOC friendly, or shorten the TOC text for each step to just "Step 1", "Step 2" ... etc. ?

 - p.
 36, the rendered table for sid 1:
 Check on p.
 35-36 of the guide, incosistency on whether observed_9 indicator